Electric fence: Fence energisers

 Most modern electric fences emit pulses of high voltage at a fixed time interval or use a voltage multiplier to store a high voltage that is applied continuously to the fence except when recharging after a shock.

 Depending on the fenced area and the remoteness of its location, fence energisers may be hooked into a permanent electrical circuit or run by lead-acid or dry cell batteries or a smaller battery kept charged by a solar panel.
 The power consumption of a fence in good condition is low, and so a lead-acid battery powering several hundred metres of the fence may last for several weeks on a single charge.
 Certain energisers have the ability to be powered by multiple sources.

 Early alternating current (AC) fence chargers used a transformer and a mechanically driven switch to generate the electrical pulses.
 The pulses were wide and the voltage unpredictable, with no-load peaks in excess of 10,000 volts and a rapid drop in voltage as the fence leakage increased, which had the liability of the switch mechanism failing.
-Later systems replaced the switch with a solid-state circuit.
+Later systems replaced this switch with a solid-state circuit.
 This circuit had an improvement in longevity but no change in pulse width or voltage control.

 "Weed burner" fence chargers were popular for a time and featured a longer-duration output pulse that would destroy weeds touching the fence.
 These were responsible for many grass fires when used during dry weather.
 Although still available, they have declined in popularity.